“Prepping is easy,” said no one ever.

 New preppers buy tons of beans, rice, and freeze-dried food.
 That’s great and all, but we’ll be pretty darn horrified if we have to live on those alone.

-So besides storing shelf-stable and non-perishable food, make sure to add things that you actually enjoy eating — like peanut butter, M&Ms, and the ingredients for your meemaw’s famous chili recipe.
+Besides storing shelf-stable and non-perishable food, make sure to add things that you actually enjoy eating—like peanut butter, M&Ms, and the ingredients for your grandma’s famous chili recipe.
 This will help you keep your energy levels high and your belly happy.

 Being Too Cheap